kbagwe/ITCS_6100_group_18/README.md

      a) Exploratory Data Analysis

    b) Dashboard
-   All dashbaords are present in dashbaord fodler
+   All dashbaords are present in dashbaord folder

 **6)Data Preparation